mk4me/bdr/README.md

 Motion Database (BDR) - server component
 ===============================================

+This repository implements a server component for a Motion Database (BDR) system.
+It utilizes web services (SOAP, WSDL) for communication and stores data in a relational database with functionalities for access control and data management.
+(Keywords: BDR, motion data, web services, database, XML, API)

 Architecture Document
 =====================
 There is guidance within this template that appears in a style named